jimmayx/jimmayx.github.io/_tabs/about.md

 Hello World!

 Firstly, welcome to my blog.
-I am 25, have an insatiable love for technology, and am an automotive enthusiast.
+I have an insatiable love for technology, and a passionate car guy.
-I currently work as an ICT Technician (operations and support) for a bustling local business.
+I currently work as an ICT Support Technician (operations and support) for a bustling local business.
 I enjoy tinkering with old computers and servers, giving them a new lease on life as part of my growing home lab.
  I also like to socialize with close friends over video games or cars.